Migrating toward Happiness

 Konk Life - Key West

 Tara O'Grady was a resident of Key West where Ernest Hemingway used to live and write.
-From April 16-May 14, 2019 she was sponsored by The Studios of Key West to write songs in paradise.
+In 2019 she was sponsored by The Studios of Key West to write songs in paradise.
 The organization nurtures creative exploration and collaboration supporting the advancement of artists of all disciplines.
 Tara is often inspired by the places she visits, evident from her songs about Belfast and New Orleans.
 She completed a full new album of songs about mocking birds, sunsets and key lime pie.
 Read her article featured in KONK LIFE.

 The Magic of Budapest